lupyuen/lupyuen.github.io/src/mmu.md

 1.  _Why is Virtual Address set to 0?_

-    Right now we're doing __Memory Protection__ for the Kernel, so we set...
+    Right now we're doing __Memory Protection__ for the Kernel, hence we set...

     Virtual Address = Physical Address = Actual Address of System Memory